Sean-Bradley/Bender/README.md

 # Bender
 Bend Geometries in Threejs.
-Works with both Geometries and BufferGeometries.
+Works with geometries of base type THREE.Geometry and THREE.BufferGeometry.

 ## Usage
 ```typescript